anatoliifrolov/postgres-cxx-client/README.md

 Beware that the `Connection` is intentionally just a thin wrapper around native libpq handle and doesn't keep any additional state.
 Consequently, statements must be prepared again every time a connection's been reestablished.
-Also using PgBouncer can lead to errors depending on its configuration.
-If you're certain you've successfully prepared a statement and your code is correct, but Postgres complains that the prepared statement doesn't exist, then setting `pool_mode=session` in pgbouncer.ini is likely to solve the problem.
+Also using PgBouncer can lead to errors depending on its configuration: if you're certain you've successfully prepared a statement and your code is correct, but Postgres complains that the prepared statement doesn't exist, then setting `pool_mode=session` in pgbouncer.ini is likely to solve the problem.